+- 8.1. diffie-hellman-group1-sha1

+- 6.6.
+Public Key Algorithms

+- ssh-dss

+- ssh-rsa

-- 8.1. diffie-hellman-group1-sha1.
-Disabled by default, can be enabled with the preferred_algorithms or modify_algorithms options. - RFC 4254, The Secure Shell (SSH) Connection Protocol.
+They are disabled by default as they now are regarded insecure, but they can be enabled with the preferred_algorithms or modify_algorithms options.
+See Example 8 (diffie-hellman-group1-sha1) and Example 9 (ssh-dss) in Configuring algorithms in SSH for descriptions.

+• RFC 4254, The Secure Shell (SSH) Connection Protocol.

 - 6.3.
-X11 Forwarding

-- 7. TCP/IP Port Forwarding
+X11 Forwarding - 7.
+TCP/IP Port Forwarding

-- RFC 4256, Generic Message Exchange Authentication for the Secure Shell Protocol (SSH).
+• RFC 4256, Generic Message Exchange Authentication for the Secure Shell Protocol (SSH).

-- num-prompts > 1 - password changing - other identification methods than userid-password - RFC 4419, Diffie-Hellman Group Exchange for the Secure Shell (SSH) Transport Layer Protocol. - RFC 4716, The Secure Shell (SSH) Public Key File Format. - RFC 5647, AES Galois Counter Mode for the Secure Shell Transport Layer Protocol.
+- num-prompts > 1 - password changing - other identification methods than userid-password - RFC 4419, Diffie-Hellman Group Exchange for the Secure Shell (SSH) Transport Layer Protocol.